Back to: SQL Server Tutorial For Beginners and Professionals

 That means if this With Encryption attribute is used while creating the stored procedure, then the text or content of the stored procedure is encrypted and will not be stored in the text column of the syscomments system table.
 As a result, we cannot view the text of the stored procedure.

-Let understand the use of SQL Server Stored Procedure Encryption option with one example.
+Let us understand the use of the SQL Server Stored Procedure Encryption option with one example.

 We are going to use the following Employee table

-Please use below SQL Script to create and populate the Employee table
+Please use the below SQL Script to create and populate the Employee table

 -- Create Employee Table CREATE TABLE Employee ( ID INT PRIMARY KEY, Name VARCHAR(50), Gender VARCHAR(50), DOB DATETIME, DeptID INT ) GO -- Populate the Employee Table with test data INSERT INTO Employee VALUES(1, 'Pranaya', 'Male','1996-02-29 10:53:27.060', 1) INSERT INTO Employee VALUES(2, 'Priyanka', 'Female','1995-05-25 10:53:27.060', 2) INSERT INTO Employee VALUES(3, 'Anurag', 'Male','1995-04-19 10:53:27.060', 2) INSERT INTO Employee VALUES(4, 'Preety', 'Female','1996-03-17 10:53:27.060', 3) INSERT INTO Employee VALUES(5, 'Sambit', 'Male','1997-01-15 10:53:27.060', 1) INSERT INTO Employee VALUES(6, 'Hina', 'Female','1995-07-12 10:53:27.060', 2) GO